 Can cats swim?

-In short, yes - most cats can swim since they are born with the ability to do so however not all will have had the chance to learn and practice their skills.
-If you're unsure if yours can or you're looking to start training and join "cat boat life", a cat swimming life jacket is a great place to start.
+In short, yes - most cats can swim since they are born with the ability to do so.
+However, not all will have had the chance to learn and practice their skills.
+So, if you're unsure if yours can, or you're looking to start training and join the "catboat life", a cat swimming life jacket is a great place to start.

 Are cats required to wear a cat life jacket on boats?

 Could you grab your cat if you got close to them?
-Could you see them if it was night-time?
+Could you see them if it was nighttime?
 Could they float for long, especially if they could tire quickly?
-There is no correct answer on whether it is mandatory as it depends on what environment you are in however, being responsible and having the right equipment can put your mind at rest and you will never wish you didn’t have a cat's life harness in place.
+There is no correct answer on whether it is mandatory.
+It depends on what environment you are in; however, being responsible and having the right equipment can put your mind at rest.
+You will never wish you didn't have a cat's life harness in place.

 What is the difference between a cat buoyancy aid and a cat life jacket?

-Most people refer to all items that attach to you like a vest as a ‘life jacket’ however there is a difference between the two.
-Life jackets are mainly designed for extreme weather conditions and adventures making them bulky and heavy, so are not often used across pet ranges.
+Most people refer to all items that attach to you, like a vest, as a 'life jacket'; however, there is a difference between the two.
+Life jackets are mainly designed for extreme weather conditions and adventures, making them bulky and heavy, so they are not often used across pet ranges.

-A gas compact life jacket will only inflate if you manually pull the cord to inflate it or if it is an automatic life jacket then it will automatically inflate when you hit the water.
+A gas compact life jacket will only inflate if you manually pull the cord to inflate it or if it is an automatic life jacket, it will automatically inflate when you hit the water.
 Buoyancy aids have integral foam buoyancy to help you float in the water meaning they don't require inflation.
-They will provide very good protection instantly if you or your cats were to hit the water when wearing them.
+They will instantly provide excellent protection if you or your cats hit the water when wearing them.

-One of the biggest features of the buoyancy aid is it allows freedom of movement and does not restrict a pet.
-The slightly more comfortable pet buoyancy aid protects your pet from the cold and any objects they may hit and it provides a little warmth to your pets should the worst thing happen.
-It is an essential if you take your pets out on to the water.
+One of the most significant features of the buoyancy aid is it allows freedom of movement and does not restrict a pet.
+The slightly more comfortable pet buoyancy aid protects your pet from the cold and any objects they may hit, and it provides a little warmth to your pets should the worst thing happen.
+It is essential if you take your pets out onto the water.